 4.8 Appendix 2 provides detailed information on variances at a service level.
 There are some services with projected larger variances in total net expenditure and these are summarised in the table below.
-The table below includes only items that have an impact on the bottom line and excludes additional spend financed from a reserve, an approved carry forward or items financed by savings elsewhere in the budget.
+The table below details service level budget variances that impact on the bottom line once the implications of items financed from reserve or an approved carry forward are excluded.